 The following table provides information on outstanding loans restructured in troubled debt restructurings at period end.
-These loans are included as impaired loans in the impaired loan table at December 31.
+These loans are included as nonperforming loans in the nonperforming loan table at December 31, 2022.

-!
-Loans Modif fied as TI ORs TDRs in Nonaccrual Status 1
+Loans Mo dified as TDRs TDRs in Nonaccrual Statu

-(dollars in thousands) 2 2022 2 2021 20 022 20)21
+(dollars in thousands) 2022 2022

-Real estate mortgage \$ 399 \$ 392 \$ \$ 1
+Real estate mortgage \$ 399 \$

-Production and intermediate-term - 20

-Total \$ 399 \$ 412 \$ \$ -
+Total \$ 399 \$

-1 Represents the portion of loans modified as TDRs that are in nonaccrual status.
+Represents the portion of loans modified as TDRs that are in nonaccrual status.